-The Worldwise Learning Centre at the School of Language, Literature and International Studies (SoLLIS) is dedicated to promoting awareness of world languages and cultures.
+The Worldwise Learning Centre at the School of Humanities, Language and Global Studies is dedicated to promoting awareness of world languages and cultures.
 It is open all year round and offers support, training and professional development opportunities for the University’s students, members of staff, the public and the business community of the North West of England.
 We aspire to enhance cross-cultural awareness, intercultural and linguistic communication skills for the advancement of their academic studies and professional careers in multicultural and multilingual settings.

 The Centre provides access to exciting language learning technologies and advanced facilities for video conferencing, simultaneous interpreting, digital communication and international TV and over 30 PC stations alongside extensive resources related to world languages, cultures and intercultural communication, including reference books, DVDs, dictionaries, specific country files and various student-initiated materials, available both in print and electronically.

 The Centre runs a number of activities to support learners of world languages and cultures.
 These include: culture and language celebration events, shows and exhibitions, events for local schools and guest talks.